brianreese/weather-module-example/README.md

 $ vagrant ssh
 $ blt setup
 ```
-* Access the site and do necessary work at \<project local url> by running
+* Access the site and do necessary work at \http://local.weather-widget-example.com/ by running

 ```
 $ drush uli